Jugal211/weqacalc/PRIVACY_POLICY.md

 ## 3. Permissions

-The WeqaCalc application is designed to function without requiring any intrusive permissions.
+The WeFin Calculator application is designed to function without requiring any intrusive permissions.
 It does not request or access:

 *   Your contacts
 *   Your camera or microphone